Did you know?

 Product performance must be determined in accordance with National Electrical Manufacturers Association (NEMA) LE 5-2001: Procedure for Determining Luminaire Efficacy Ratings for Fluorescent Luminaires.

-FEMP has calculated that the required fluorescent ballast model saves money if priced no more than $72 above the less efficient model.
-The best available model saves up to $126.
-Federal purchasers can assume products that meet FEMP-designated efficiency requirements are life cycle cost-effective.
+FEMP has calculated that the required louvered direct T5HO model saves money if priced no more than $94 above the less efficient model.
+The best available model saves up to $166.
+Federal purchasers can assume products that meet FEMP designated efficiency requirements are life cycle cost-effective.
 Table 2 compares three types of product purchases and calculates the lifetime cost savings of purchasing efficient models.